sardana-org/sardana/doc/source/sep/SEP18.md

     * Add `prepare(synchronization, starts=1)` method
     * Remove `synchronization` property  (experimental API) - no backwards compatibility.
+3. Backwards compatibility for integration time attribute will be solved in the following way: setting of integration time attribute will allow starts until the next preparation.
-3. Measurement group - Taurus extension
+4. Measurement group - Taurus extension
     * Add `prepare` method which simply maps to `Prepare` Tango command
     * Add `count_single` (TODO: find the best name for this method, other candidates are `count_raw`, `acquire`) method according to